rails/rails/guides/source/action_text_overview.md

 end
 ```

+Rich text content will be saved with the [current I18n.locale](./i18n.html#managing-the-locale-across-requests) value.

 NOTE: Since Action Text relies on polymorphic associations, and [polymorphic associations](./association_basics.html#polymorphic-associations) rely on storing class names in the database, that data must remain synchronized with the class name used by the Ruby code.
 When renaming classes that use `has_rich_text`, make sure to also update the class names in the `action_text_rich_texts.record_type` polymorphic type column of the corresponding rows.

 [`rich_text_area`]: https://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-rich_text_area